leerob/next-saas-starter/README.md

 Well, it's almost 2025 and React 19 has brought so many amazing new features I didn't predict!
 This repo is a demonstration of the latest React and Next.js patterns.
 These patterns can drastically simplify some common tasks in building your SaaS, like building forms, talking to your database, and more.

-For example, React now has built in looks like `useActionState` to handle inline form errors and pending states.
+For example, React now has built in hooks like `useActionState` to handle inline form errors and pending states.
 React Server Actions can replace a lot of boilerplace code needed to call an API Route from the client-side.
 And finally, the React `use` hook combined with Next.js makes it incredibly easy to build a powerful `useUser()` hook.

 We're able to fetch the user from our Postgres database in the root layout, but _not_ await the `Promise`.
 Instead, we forward the `Promise` to a React context provider, where we can "unwrap" it and awaited the streamed in data.
 This means we can have the best of both worlds: easy code to fetch data from our database (e.g. `getUser()`) and a React hook we can use in Client Components (e.g. `useUser()`).